Important GM Canada Ignition Switch Recall Information

 GM has adopted a voluntary compensation plan that pays automobile accident victims (or their families) who were physically injured or killed as a result of defective GM ignition switches. “[The compensation plan] was established to process and pay claims in a timely fashion, and to treat victims and their families with compassion, decency and fairness,” explains GM.

 However, accident victims and their families should be aware that they may be eligible for additional financial restitution through a personal injury or wrongful death claim.
-If you or your loved one were seriously injured as a result of the manufacturer’s defect such as that leading to the ignition switch recall, you have a right to be compensated for your losses.
-To discuss your options, consult with an attorney in your area.
+If you or your loved one were seriously injured as a result of the manufacturer’s defect such as that leading to the ignition switch recall, you may have a right to be compensated for your losses.
+To discuss your options, consult with a lawyer in your area.

-Preszler Law in Ontario Can Help GM Accident Victims
+Preszler Injury Lawyers in Ontario Can Help GM Accident Victims

-For legal counsel about an accident involving a vehicle in Ontario subject to the ignition switch recall, contact Preszler Law for assistance.
+For legal counsel about an accident involving a vehicle in Ontario subject to the ignition switch recall, contact Preszler Injury Lawyers for assistance.
 Contact a lawyer today at 1-800-JUSTICE® for a free legal consultation.